 About Yoga

-Only a silent mind can look within.
+'Only a silent mind can look within.
 Only a silent mind can hear the silence, the happiness that is always bubbling there.

-It’s so subtle that with the noise of the mind you cannot hear it.
+It’s so subtle that with the noise of the mind you cannot hear it'.

 - Osho

 Yoga is not a promise, it's a suggestion.
-It is varied, it has options to offer, it invites us to decide on what serves us to develop an intuitive compass to navigate through our mindless space.
+It is varied, it has options to offer, it invites us to decide on what serves us to develop an intuitive compass to navigate towards our mindless space.

 About Hatha